SERVED MONDAY THRU FRIDAY 2PM - 6PM

 cannot allow minors under any circumstance.

-Visit our sister bar Solo, located in the Lower Queen Anne neighborhood of Seattle.
+Visit our sister bar Solo, located at 200 Roy Street in Seattle's Lower Queen Anne neighborhood.